tzislam/libnvcd/README.md

 This is an easy-to-use, performance measurement tool for NVIDIA based GPUs.
 The tool queries CUPTI APIs for reading both events and metrics for functions or selected regions in a GPU (or CPU+GPU) code.
 As of now, the tools only report the events and metrics that CUPTI provides.
 In future, we will add a separate analysis module that combines these events and metrics to compute our own derived measures.

 *Currently, libNVCD only supports Nvidia GPUs and CUDA.*

-** This tool is actively being developed.
+**This tool is actively being developed.
 We will try out best to keep the current API as is.
 However, there is no guarantee.
-Please use with caution. **
+Please use with caution.**

 There are mainly two tools:
-* 1. Source-code based annotation library
+* Source-code based annotation library
-* 2. Standalone tool for automatically finding groups of counters available on a given firmware.
+* Standalone tool for automatically finding groups of counters available on a given firmware.

 ## Compile